 Some might apply that description to Reigen since he’s essentially a con man who occasionally spouts good life advice.
 Mob finally realizes Reigen is a fraud who has just been using him for his psychic powers.
 The two part ways for a time and Reigen began to build up his reputation as “Spice City’s bro.”
 But, eventually, Reigen’s past catches up with him and the media confronts him.
 Regardless, Reigen manages to come out on top with an “earth-shaking” press conference that has Mob reuniting with his master.

-The ending of Mob Psycho 100 Season 2 will likely culminate with the battle against the Claw terrorists.
+The ending of Mob Psycho 100 Season 2 will culminate in the battle against the Claw terrorists and the sudden growth of the Divine Tree.
 The boss man Toichiro Suzuki brings in the Super 5 villains for an all-out attack on Spice City.
 The finale should be city-shattering enough to make audiences think they’re accidentally watching One Punch Man.
 Let’s just hope anime fans won’t have to wait too long to see that giant broccoli tree looming over the city!

 — ＯＮＥ (@ONE_rakugaki) April 3, 2017